 Immigration through Investment to Quebec

 Immigration experts of Elma Global have been in the business of helping entrepreneurs and their families gain Permanent Residence and subsequently Canadian citizenship since 2003.
 Now our company works with one of the largest, most respected operators of Canada’s Immigrant Investor Programs and with a government approved facilitator.
-With our network of advisors speaking many languages, our clients can be assured of getting the professional help they need at every stage of immigration process.
+With our network of international advisors, our clients can be assured of getting the professional help they need at every stage of immigration and citizenship process.

 Immigration through Investment